opdev/l5-operator-demo/docs/markdown/level2.md

 ![Incompatible Changes](images/incompatible_upgrade.png)

 <aside class="notes">
-  A bit more sophistication is needed requiring level 3 capabilities Rollouts will be seamless as long as there are no breaking database changes
+  A bit more sophistication is needed to handle this kind of a scenario.
+So at the level 2 capability level upgrades will be seamless as long as there are no breaking database changes
 </aside>